BigAirDaddy/rokuremote/README.md

 # Roku Remote Control Script

 ## Overview
 This Python script allows you to control your Roku device remotely using its external control API.
-You can navigate the Roku interface, control volume, list installed apps, and launch apps directly from the terminal.
+You can navigate the Roku interface, control volume, list installed apps, launch apps, and manage playback directly from the terminal.

 ## Features
-- Power on the Roku device
+- Power on/off the Roku device
 - Navigate using arrow keys
 - Go home, select, and go back
-- Adjust volume
+- Adjust volume and mute
+- Control media playback (play/pause, rewind, fast forward)
+- Display media information
 - List installed apps
 - Launch an app by name